-12. The Annual Governance Statement and the Statement of Internal Control (paragraph 6.10(v) - Code of Practice should be included in the annual report of the Institute.
-This statement should be reviewed by the Comptroller and Auditor General to confirm that it reflects the Institute's compliance with the requirements of paragraph 6.5(v) and is consistent with the information of which they are aware from their audit work on the financial statements.
+12. The Statement of Internal Control (paragraph 6.10(v) - Code of Practice) should be included in the annual report of the Institute.
+This statement should be reviewed by the Comptroller and Auditor General to confirm that it reflects the Institute's compliance with the requirements of paragraph 6.7 and is consistent with the information of which they are aware from their audit work on the financial statements.
 The Comptroller and Auditor General should include their report on this matter in their audit report on the financial statements.
-(6.10-

-- Code of Governance)
+(6.10-Code of Governance)